korda/robotframework-mail/README.md

 * Mark Email As Read
 * Get All Links From Email

-You can check their documentation when using RIDE.
+You can check their documentation when using [https://github.com/robotframework/RIDE](RIDE).